danielharrell/SumLect2015/Lost_Idea_LA.md

 of our oldest colleges would have called it "such a mystery as none can read but they that know it."

-This way of putting the problem captures what is potentially self-defeating, and even self-negating, in defenses of liberal education that deprive it of content.
+This way of putting the problem captures what is potentially self-defeating in defenses of liberal education that deprive it of content.
 For if the point of any defense is *to persuade* people to experience liberal education for themselves, then how can there be a defense that depends on such an experience to be persuasive?

+In losing idea of liberal art, we have lost ... sense of freedom promised.

+Also, conversation may bring books to life, but the books give the conversation a point.

+Defenses of education do attempt to address this, and indeed one could say it is in this attempt that such defenses exist.
 This question points us to a third thing forgotten in defenses of liberal education that deprive it of content.
 For while speaking against content makes a kind of sense, against the triumph of content over context; it risks